elgalu/docker-selenium/README.md

 ### noVNC

-Disabled by default, [noVNC](https://github.com/kanaka/noVNC) provides a browser VNC client so you don't need to install a vnc viewer if you choose so.
-Note we were using guacamole before.
+Disabled by default, [noVNC](https://github.com/kanaka/noVNC) provides a browser VNC client so you don't need to install a vnc viewer if you choose so. *Note:* we were using guacamole before.

 Safari Browser already comes with a built-in vnc viewer so this feature is overkill and is disabled by default, just navigate to vnc://localhost:5920 in your Safari browser.

-You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service and will be able to open a browser at [localhost:6080](http://localhost:6080/vnc.html)
+You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service and you will be able to open a browser at [localhost:6080](http://localhost:6080/vnc.html)

     docker run --rm -ti --name=grid -p 4444:24444 -p 5920:25900 \
       -v /dev/shm:/dev/shm -p 6080:26080 -e NOVNC=true \